siyelo/dna/_docs/ownership-model.md

 > years!
 The 2 year rule reduces the risk that the bad apple is also a
 > shareholder, which would complicate the getting-rid-of process.

-Now you might thinking “Huh, so *anyone* is allowed to become a partner?
+Now you might thinking "Huh, so *anyone* is allowed to become a partner?
-Really?”.
+Really?".

 Exactly!
 The idea is that, if we wouldn’t trust someone to co-own the company, why would we trust them to represent Siyelo at all?
 So if,